Empowering Individuals with ADHD

 1. Understanding ADHD and its impact

 Education is the first step towards empowerment.
-Adults with ADHD should seek to understand the condition, its characteristics, and how it affects their daily life.
 By gaining knowledge about ADHD, individuals can develop strategies to manage more effectively.

 2. Developing effective time-management techniques